Join us Feb. 2-6, 2026!

-The sixth annual National News Literacy Week (Feb.
-3-7, 2025), presented by the News Literacy Project, The E.W.
-Scripps Company and USA Today, focused on providing educators with the tools and resources they need to help students more skillfully navigate today’s information landscape.
+The seventh annual National News Literacy Week, presented by the News Literacy Project, The E.W.
+Scripps Company, USA Today and USA Today Network, provides educators with the tools and resources they need to help students navigate today’s information landscape more skillfully.

 THE WEEK IS PRESENTED ANNUALLY BY: